Open a PDF version to print this topic

 Constipation is a common problem for people with cancer and other long-term diseases.

-Constipation means either passing hard or painful bowel motions (poos) or going to the toilet less often than usual to empty your bowels.
+Constipation means passing hard or painful bowel motions (poos) or going to the toilet less often than usual to empty your bowels.

 Causes of constipation